-We all make mistakes.
-We all plan and execute poorly but there’s no need to dwell on it.
-Recognize what you didn’t excel at last year and consider how you can change that for this year.
+We all make mistakes, we all plan and execute poorly but there’s no need to dwell on it.
+Recognize what you didn’t excel at last year and consider how you can change that this year.

 Didn’t stick to your goals?
 Acknowledge that and consider what you can do differently this year so you actually achieve them.
 Made some mistakes?
 Recognize what you did wrong, make amends with yourself and consider what you’ll do this year to not make the same mistakes again.